African American Owned Businesses

 Unity in the Community

-Have you ever walked down 24th Street and wondered about the history behind it?
-During the 1930s, N. 24th Street transitioned from a predominantly Jewish community to a largely African American neighborhood.
-During the 1930s, there were several local African American-owned businesses, such as Myers Funeral Home (pictured below), Robins Drug (pictured right), and Harris Grocery Store (pictured below).
-During the Civil Rights movement of the fifties and sixties, several African American-owned restaurants opened and became significant community centers, such as Skeets Barbecue and Time Out Chicken, where we did our oral history.
-Civil Rights activists gathered at the Fair Deal Café.
+Have you ever walked up North 24th Street and wondered about the history behind it?
+During the 1930s, North 24th Street transitioned from a predominantly Jewish community to a largely African American neighborhood.
+During the 1930s, there were several local African American-owned businesses, such as Myers Funeral Home , Robins Drug, and Harris Grocery Store.
+During the civil rights movement of the 1950s and '60s, several African American-owned restaurants opened and became significant community centers, such as Skeets Barbecue and Time Out Chicken, where we did our oral history.
+Civil rights activists gathered at the Fair Deal Café.

-But the riots of the Civil Rights movement caused many thriving businesses to be burned.
-Today, with the growth of North Downtown, North Omaha has a chance to get back on its feet.
-Several businesses have taken over as important community institutions and social centers, such as Youngblood's Barber Shop (pictured below), Nared's Peewee Palace (pictured below), and Thomas Funeral Home.
+But the riots of the civil rights movement caused many thriving businesses to be burned.
+In 2011, with the growth of North Downtown, North Omaha has a chance to get back on its feet.
+Several businesses have taken over as important community institutions and social centers, such as Youngblood's Barber Shop, Nared's Peewee Palace, and Thomas Funeral Home.
 Many people believe that North Omaha will pick up again, including one businesswoman, Diane Mercer of Time Out Chicken.
 We agree because of the growth of North Downtown, the new stadium, and the proximity to the North Omaha business district.

 Harris Grocery Store

 The Harris Grocery Store at 5306 S. 30 St. in 1930.
 (The Durham Museum Archive Photo)

 Myers Funeral Home